Geonkick-Synthesizer/geonkick/README.md

 ###### Play the sound
 Geonkick uses Jack and will create two audio outputs and one MIDI input.
-If audio outputs are connected there are two ways to play the sound:
+If audio outputs are connected there are three ways to play the sound:
    * by MIDI input, for example, MIDI keyboard.
 This also will be key velocity sensitive, i.e. lower velocity corresponds to lower sound volume.
    * by pressing the key 'Ctrl + k'

-Throught host/LV2 or a DAW.
+   * Throught host/LV2 or a DAW.

 ###### Examples